 Understanding the various stages of the sales cycle is paramount to achieving success in the competitive world of selling.
-In this article, we delve into the eight crucial sales cycle stages, from prospecting to closing the deal, and provide expert tips on accelerating each stage.
+This article delves into the eight crucial sales cycle stages, from prospecting to closing the deal, and provides expert tips on accelerating each stage.
 Whether you are in your sales career, mastering the sales cycle stages and implementing effective strategies can significantly enhance your sales performance and increase your revenue.
 Let’s get into it!

 What is a Sales Cycle?

-The term ‘sales cycle’ refers to how long it takes to go from ‘new prospect’ to ‘closed deal’.
-The sales cycle is made up of a series of steps taken to get to a close.
+The term ‘sales cycle’ refers to how long it takes to go from ‘new prospect’ to ‘closed deal.’
+The sales cycle comprises a series of steps taken to get to a close.
 The typical B2B sales cycle stages are as follows:

 8 Stages of the Sales Cycle